 ― Rick Riordan

-Some of us, see art as boring or some see and tend to ignore it.
-But, Art in various ways gives color into our life not just literally but meaningfully.
-It lightens our moods, expresses our thoughts and for me, removes the boredom in life.
+Some of us, see art as boring or some see it and tend to ignore it.
+But, Art in various ways gives color to our life not just literally but meaningfully.
+It lightens our moods, expresses our thoughts, and for me, removes the boredom in life.
 It makes things fun.
 Art is everywhere.
-Not just as paintings or sculptures but also from the simplest things we see every day– as a packaging of a certain food, a furniture design, a website, or a collection of junks.
+Not just as paintings or sculptures but also from the simplest things we see every day– as the packaging of a certain food, a furniture design, a website, or a collection of junk.

 ART DATE NO. 2

 Last time, my girlfriend and I visited the National Museum of the Philippines.
 We were astounded by the paintings and sculptures of our ancestors and national heroes.
-We told ourselves that we will visit a museum again, if not, an art gallery.
-So, for our second art date, we’ve planned to visit one of the well-known museum/gallery in Antipolo, Rizal, the Pinto Art Museum.
+We told ourselves that we would visit a museum again, if not, an art gallery.
+So, for our second art date, we’ve planned to visit one of the well-known museums/galleries in Antipolo, Rizal, the Pinto Art Museum.
 An art haven hidden within a subdivision.
 It showcases artworks from ancestral to modern times.
-It’s located on the mountainside, in addition to the artworks is the great view of Metro Manila.
+It’s located on the mountainside, and in addition to the artwork is a great view of Metro Manila.

-We came from Manila, so we took the LRT-line 2 from Recto Station going to Santolan Station.
-Which costs 25 pesos.
+We came from Manila, so we took the LRT line 2 from Recto Station and went to Santolan Station.
+Which cost ₱25.
 Outside Santolan station, there are vans going to Antipolo, Rizal.
 The fare costs 45 pesos per person.
 Other modes of transportation are the jeepneys.
 The van dropped us at their terminal near the Antipolo Church.
 From there, we took a trike straight to Pinto.
-They were very familiar with the place so there’s no problem getting there.
+They were very familiar with the place so there was no problem getting there.
 The museum is just near the subdivision gate.